 Oak Park 45th District Court DUI Drunk Driving Survival Guide

-If charged with a misdemeanor DUI in Huntington Woods, Oak Park, and Pleasant Ridge, the case will be heard by Judge David Gubow or Judge Michelle Friedman Appel who handle the drunk driving cases at the 45th District Court.
-The prosecutor will either be the City of Oak Park, Huntington Woods or Pleasant Ridge or an assistant prosecutor from Oakland County Prosecutor's Office, which is lead by Jessica Cooper.
+If charged with a misdemeanor DUI in Huntington Woods, Oak Park, and Pleasant Ridge, the case will be heard by Judge Jaimie Powell Horowitz or Judge Michelle Friedman Appel who handle the drunk driving cases at the 45th District Court.
+The prosecutor will either be the City of Oak Park, Huntington Woods or Pleasant Ridge or an assistant prosecutor from Oakland County Prosecutor's Office, which is lead by Karen McDonald.